 Salt tolerance in dogs varies by their size, by their breed, by their age, and even by whether or not the pooch in question has eaten much salty food before.

 Some canines will throw up the moment they eat anything salty, and others will happily gobble down whatever and seemingly do themselves no harm – at least at first.

-Salt and sodium in dogs are dangerous because it can affect, and ultimately unbalance, the way in which your pooch gains hydration.
+Salt and sodium in dogs are dangerous because it can affect, and ultimately unbalance, how your pooch gains hydration.

 This occurs when there’s simply more salt, and therefore dehydration, in your dog’s system than there is enough water to react to it.